Meetings

 Most first-year 1:1s end with 'thanks, see you next week.'
 Here's the one sentence that turns a decent 1:1 into one your manager remembers — and uses on your behalf.

 Most 1:1s in the first year end the same way.
 “Thanks, see you next week.”
 Maybe a “have a good weekend” if it’s a Friday.
 The conversation dissolves.
-Everyone moves to the next thing.
+Everyone moves on to the next thing.

 That ending is a missed move.
 Not because the meeting was bad.
 Because the sentence you use in the last thirty seconds determines whether your manager walks out of the room thinking about you or thinking about what’s next on their calendar.